RationAI/xopat/INTEGRATION.md

 ### Custom Synchronous And Asynchronous Protocols
-We prefer for the visualisation data to come in synchronous requests due to scalability.
+We prefer for the visualization data to come in synchronous requests due to scalability.
 It is a fact that most image servers do not support queries for multiple images at once;
 therefore it is possible to create custom protocols that implement desired approach.
 The best example is the ``ExtendedDZI`` protocol implementation that supports